- For Business

 Due to these points, NTFS is not only the most commonly used file system at present, but also tend to replace FAT file system some day.
 In order to maximize the performance of NTFS partition, we need to organize our NTFS partition regularly.
 When NTFS partition runs out of space, the most helpful operation is to extend NTFS partition.

-Then click "Resize/Move partition" to continue resizing NTFS partition by simply operations.
+2. Then click "Resize/Move partition" to continue resizing NTFS partition by simply operations.
+Then Choose “Apply” to finish the NTFS partition resizing process.